 - has been nominated by or supported by the owner

 For those nominations that progress past a preliminary assessment, we will undertake a full assessment in accordance with the statutory listings process under the Heritage Act 1977.
 This involves consultation with owners and other key stakeholders, historical research, significance assessment, a site visit, a public exhibition period and consideration by the Heritage Council.

 Timing and recommendations

-After reviewing a nomination, if the Heritage Council decides the item is of State significance, a recommendation is made to the Minister responsible for administering the Heritage Act 1977.
-The Minister makes the final decision on whether the item is to be listed on the NSW State Heritage Register.
+Following a full assessment the Heritage Council may recommend the item for listing to the Minister responsible for administering the Heritage Act 1977.
+The Minister makes the final decision on whether the item will be listed on the State Heritage Register.

-- Long-term conservation of the item is necessary
+- whether the long-term conservation of the item is necessary

-You can search the State Heritage Inventory for more information about each of the items that are included on the State Heritage Register.
+Search the State Heritage Inventory for more information about the items that are included on the State Heritage Register.